- Trip Outline

 Halloween Transylvania with 3 Amazing Parties

 Visit one of the most popular touristic attractions in our country, Turda Salt Mine.
-After that, travel to the unofficial capital of Transylvania, Cluj-Napoca.
+After that, return to the unofficial capital of Transylvania, Cluj-Napoca.
 Go on a city tour and admire the blend between historical buildings and modern constructions.
 One of the highlights is St Michael's Church, an impressive Gothic building dating from the 15th Century.
-Next, follow into the footsteps of Jonathan Harker and accommodate at Dracula's Castle Hotel in Borgo Pass.
-After a delicious three-course dinner, gather in the courtyard, around a huge bone fire and then discover all the dark legends.

 Your Dracula tours continue in Sighisoara Medieval Citadel.
 This is where Vlad the Impaler was born.
 In fact, you can even have lunch on personal accounts in Casa Vlad Dracul, a restaurant built where the ruler's birth house used to stand.
 Accommodate in a medieval 3* hotel located in the center of the Citadel.
 At 8 PM, arrive at the best Halloween Party in Transylvania.
 Enjoy a delicious buffet meal and then attend our special events.
 These include Vampiresa Hunting - an impressive ballet performance - followed by a unique magic show.
 After that join us for arguably the highlight of our party, the Ritual of Killing of the Living Dead.
 Help us free an unfortunate soul from the evil 'strigoi'!

 Halloween Party at Bran Castle

 Continue your Dracula tours by visiting Sighisoara Citadel.
 Discover the Clock Tower Museum or the Church on the Hill.
 After that, travel to Brasov and then admire unique highlights such as the Black Church.
 From here, travel to Bran Village, accommodate at a cozy 3* hotel and get ready for the best party!
 At 7 PM, meet us at the entrance to Bran Castle and take advantage of our skip the ticket office line service.
 The event includes a unique night tour of the castle followed by an amazing Party in the courtyard.